SolangePalominoSol123/DeepReSPred-front/README.md

 ## Installation

 Use the following commands to deploy this component with  [docker](https://www.docker.com/).
 It is the easiest and fastest way to make it.
 It will use the 8080 environment port by default.
+Replace the variables in angle brackets [<>]()

 ```bash
 git clone <url_current_repository>